mikeizbicki/ucr-cs100/tutorials/Git-GitHub/README.md

 #####CREATE A NEW REPOSITORY

-You can have a Git project using two different ways: By creating a new repository in an existing local project or directory or by cloning an existing remote repository.
+You can create a Git project using two different methods: By creating a new repository in an existing local project or directory or by cloning an existing remote repository.

 ```
 $ git init
 ```
 With `git init`, you will create a new Git repository on the project that you are working on.
-This project can be a new one (that doesn’t have anything on it) or can be a project that already exists but you want to use version control on it.
+This project can be a new one (that doesn’t have anything on it) or it can be a project that already exists but you want to use version control on it.
 You should run this command on the folder of your project.

 ```